-With the help of some great designers, I decided to create a new Pedway map because guests on our interior architectural walking tour were often asking, ‘Where do we get a map?’
-I had come to know the Pedway system “inside and out” when designing this tour that ventures into building interiors and uses the Pedway to stay indoors, so I decided to share my knowledge of the system via a new map.
+With the help of some great designers, I decided to create a new Chicago Pedway map.
+Guests on our Loop Interior Architecture Walking Tour often ask ‘Where do we get a map?’
+I had come to know the Pedway system “inside and out” while designing our tour.
+The route ventures into building interiors and uses the Pedway to stay indoors.
+So I decided to share my knowledge of the system via a new map.

 A few maps were out there, including one designed by the city that hasn’t been updated since 2007, showing just the location of the passages, which isn’t enough to help the user confidently enter unfamiliar buildings to access this system of passages that go both underground and above street level.
 A different approach to map-making would be necessary to elucidate the Pedway System.
 With the Chicago Detours map, we hope to offer a helpful guide with the user experience in mind.